Launch of the Ethical Commitment and a Strengthened Era of Accountability

 Power and Empowerment within Yoga

-We believe that every individual has the right to practice yoga free from harassment, abuse, and manipulation.
-In 2017, we addressed head-on the issue of sexual misconduct in yoga, updating our Grievance and Sexual Misconduct Policies, up-leveling our internal accountability procedures, and creating a sexual misconduct resource center for our members.
-We participated multifacetedly at multiple events in 2018 on consent to touch in yoga and shared thousands of consent chips to empower the practitioner and inform the teacher when making asana adjustments.
+Yoga Alliance believes that every individual has the right to practice yoga free from harassment, abuse, and manipulation.
+In 2017, we addressed the issue of sexual misconduct in yoga head-on, updating our Grievance and Sexual Misconduct policies, up-leveling our internal accountability procedures, and identifying resources on sexual misconduct in support of our members and the broader yoga community.

 Equity in Yoga